Skyb0rg007/website/content/blog/openssh-certificate-authority.md

 Setting up an X.509 certificate authority can be a great way to authenticate traffic with your homelab.
-Good uses are:

-1. Mutual TLS (mTLS).
+Here are a few uses, in order from most useful to least useful:

+1. [Mutual <abbr title="Transport Layer Security">TLS</abbr> (mTLS)][mutual-tls].
 Distribute a signed certificate to client devices like your laptop and phone, and have your server verify the client before any data is transfered.
+This can be an alternative to <abbr title="Virtual Private Network">VPN</abbr>
+setups like Wireguard, because the certificate provides authentication alongside authorization.
+For example, the object store [MinIO][minio] supports attaching access policies to client certificates, allowing one to manage token lifetimes outside of MinIO.

-2. Using HTTPS on internal domains.
+2. Using <abbr title="Hypertext Transport Protocol Secure">HTTPS</abbr> on internal domains.
-If you don't own a domain name, or want to visit `https://pi.hole`, you can't use Let's Encrypt to get the required certificates.
+If you don't own a domain name, or want to access your [Pi Hole][pi-hole] via `https://pi.hole`, you can't rely on using Let's Encrypt certificates.
-After installing your root certificate, a device's browser will display the lock like any other website.
-If you do own a domain, consider whether Let's Encrypt and `*.in.your.tld` domains suits your purposes before continuing.
+Instead you can sign a certificate with your own authority and manually install the root onto your devices.
+The browsers should then accept the website like any other[^https-note].

 3. Multiple TLS identities on the same device.
 Let's Encrypt certificates certify that the domain is owned by you, but nothing